-After your VPS records a message, it will light the appropriate lamp or button on the extension for which the message was intended, to indicate there is a new message. (\rightarrow 1.17.1 Message Waiting) The extension user can play the message back simply by pressing the button used for mailbox access.
-Depending on the proprietary telephone (PT) being used, this button may be the MESSAGE button, or a One-touch Dialing button assigned to dial a floating extension number of a VM group, the user's mailbox number, and other DTMF commands. (\rightarrow 1.6.1.2 One-touch Dialing) When the button is pressed, the PBX calls the floating extension number assigned to the appropriate VM group, then sends DTMF tones to the VPS to indicate the extension's mailbox number.
+If the VPS receives a message, the VPS will set the Message Waiting feature on the corresponding telephone to notify the extension user that there is a message waiting in his mailbox.
+The Message button light of the extension will turn on ( $\rightarrow$ 1.17.1 Message Waiting), thereby notifying the extension user that there is a message waiting in his mailbox.
+The extension user can play the message back simply by pressing the button used for mailbox access.
+Depending on the proprietary telephone (PT) being used, this button may be the MESSAGE button, or a One-touch Dialing button assigned to dial a floating extension number of a VM group, the user's mailbox number, and other DTMF commands. ( $\rightarrow$ 1.6.1.2 One-touch Dialing) When the button is pressed, the PBX calls the floating extension number assigned to the appropriate VM group, then sends DTMF tones to the VPS to indicate the extension's mailbox number.